 - Individuals’ employers, including County FAs, RDOs and other related functions in order to prove veracity of information related to a referee’s standing and category.

-- Criminal records data: Criminal convictions as part of CRB check or country equivalent in order to substantiate eligibility to utilise the services offered by Tournaments Abroad, for example officiating or participating at any given tournament.
+- Criminal records data: Criminal convictions as part of CRB check or country equivalent in order to substantiate eligibility to utilise the services offered by Referee Abroad, for example officiating or participating at any given tournament.

 How we use and disclose your personal data